Many musicians like to use analog-like warm saturation effects.

 OUTPUT: Amp gain correction of the output level of the processed signal after it leaves the BLENDER (Dry/Wet) control

-CV INPUTS Use these CV inputs to control the main parameters with external CV source curves.
+Use these CV inputs to control the main parameters with external CV source curves.